Saf-ari/Larry-s-game/README.md

   The spaceship gains 3 seconds of invincibility after it loses a life.

   The lives counter should display on the bottom left corner for player one.
-In the case of multiplayer, player two should be on the bottom left.
+In the case of multiplayer, player two should be on the bottom right.

   The counter should not be in numbers but hearts; there should be three red hearts on the bottom corners for each player at the start of the game.